askorama/orama-plugin-strapi/README.md

 ### Creating an index

-- Visit Orama Cloud and [Create](https://cloud.orama.com/indexes/create/from-integrations) a new "REST API" index.
+- Visit Orama Cloud and [Create](https://cloud.orama.com/indexes/create/from-native-integrations) a new index with data source "**Strapi**".
-- Define the searchable properties in the schema.
-This schema reflects your Strapi's model fields that should be searchable.
+- Once your index is ready, copy your Private API Key and configure it in your app's `config/plugins.js` configuration file.
-- Once your index is ready, copy the `indexId` and visit your Strapi administration dashboard.
+- Copy the `indexId` and visit your Strapi administration dashboard to configure your first collection.

 ### Managing collections

 Collections map your Content-Types on Strapi with an index on Orama Cloud.
 To keep your index in sync with the data, you can configure the update settings for each collection.

-- Select `Orama Cloud` from the menu to manage your collections.
+- Select `Orama Cloud` from your Strapi admin menu to manage your collections.
 - Add a new collection.

 <img src="https://raw.githubusercontent.com/askorama/orama-plugin-strapi/main/misc/assets/collection.png" alt="Collection form" width="600" />